mvdbeek/brc-analytics/README.md

 - accession: XXX_000000000.0
 ```

+## Editing the LinkML schemas

+If the LinkML schemas in `catalog/schema` are edited, the derived JSON schemas and TypeScript definitions should be updated
+as follows:

+1. Ensure that the Python virtual environment is activated, as described above.
+1. Run `npm run gen-schema`.

 ## Overview of automated checks on catalog content

 The `run-checks` GitHub workflow performs checks to ensure that the catalog data and schemas are well-formed; this is done by: